Children and the common cold

 It’s important to drink plenty of water, rather than juice.
 Make sure your kids get sufficient rest when tired and that they eat only when hungry.
 It also helps to avoid mucus-forming foods such as dairy products, oats, white flour and bananas.
 Reduce their intake of refined sugar as it can suppress their immune system, making it less effective.

-Echinaforce Junior can be taken with conventional medications such as antibiotics, children’s acetaminophen, etc. To help relieve severe ear pain, a few drops of Aromaforce essential oil of peppermint can be applied behind the ears.
+Echinaforce Junior can be taken with conventional medications such as antibiotics, children’s acetaminophen, etc.

 What to do for cough?